Stephen Jones (Canadian football)

-Stephen Jones (born June 8, 1960) is a former American football wide receiver who played ten seasons in the Canadian Football League with the Saskatchewan Roughriders, Edmonton Eskimos and Ottawa Rough Riders.
+Stephen Jones (born June 8, 1960) is an American former professional football wide receiver who played ten seasons in the Canadian Football League (CFL) with the Saskatchewan Roughriders, Edmonton Eskimos and Ottawa Rough Riders.
 He played college football at Central Michigan University.
 Jones was a member of the Edmonton Eskimos team that won the 75th Grey Cup.
 He was also a two-time CFL All-Star and three-time CFL East All-Star.

-Early years
+Early life

 Jones was born in Flint, Michigan, and started playing football at the age of seven.
 He played quarterback on the Beecher High School varsity football team, and played on the varsity basketball and baseball teams.
 Jones was also a member of his high school track team, competing in the 60 and 100-yard dash.

 College career

 Jones was Central Michigan University's first African American starting quarterback, for three out of his four years at CMU.
 In his senior year he moved to split end and finished third in receiving.
 Over the course of his university career he won two Mid-American Conference (MAC) championships in 1979, 1980 and won MAC player of the week twice.